ManosL/100DaysOfMLCode/README.md

 ## Day 8

 Back in action!!!
 Today, I started working on Berkeley's Pacman Project 3 and I solved the first 3 questions!!!

+## Day 9

+Today I continued UC Berkeley's Pacman Project 3 and I reached  Question 7 where I still have to figure out why I get a Timeout exception at that question.